 Developing nations will likely dominate megacity growth over the next decade; however, the COVID-19 pandemic also impacted developed nations.
 Although cities remain at the heart of the human experience, we saw movement out of economic hub cities into smaller cities, driven by remote and hybrid working and climate-change risks.

-The first article in our three-part series includes:
+The second article in our three-part series includes:

 Stay tuned!
-There’s more to come from both Mercer and our Marsh McLennan colleagues.
+There’s more to come from Mercer and our Marsh McLennan colleagues.

 At Mercer, we are passionate about solving our client’s toughest challenges and making a real difference in people’s lives.

 As our Chief Commercial Officer and a senior partner, my priority is to bring a commercial vision and strategy to unlock the true value of Mercer’s capabilities and enable exceptional client experiences.
 We do this by putting the voice of our clients at the heart of everything we do to become your trusted partner.

 I believe building a growth culture is the key to creating lasting client impact.
 By embracing change and curiosity, our 25,000 colleagues globally serve our clients in more ways and in more destinations to help you succeed.